In this lesson, we’ll cover everything you need to know about Korean conjugation.

 Success!
-You’ve finished learning how to conjugate Korean words and are now ready to start putting Korean conjugations to use in your Korean studies.
+You’ve finished learning how to conjugate Korean verbs and are now ready to start putting Korean conjugations to use in your Korean studies.

-There are a lot of useful conjugations in here, so make sure you refer to this list often.
+There are a lot of useful verb conjugations in here, so make sure you refer to this list often.
 Slowly, you will be able to master Korean verb conjugation.
 In addition to these verb conjugations, there are many more you’ll later get to learn.
 You can also learn about Korean particles and how they fit into Korean grammar in general.

 What Korean verb conjugation do you think is most useful?
 Let us know in the comments below!